cloudant-labs/slate/docs2017/src/tutorials/create_query.md

          "skip": 0
     }
 ```

-### Querying the rolodex database using selector syntax
-[Using selector syntax and two operators.
-Search for people who live in Indiana.]

 ### Querying the rolodex database using operators
 [Search for people who live in California and have a 650 area code.]